datamol-io/molfeat/docs/developers/register-plugin.md

 - __top-level key__ (required):
 The name under which your plugin will be distributed.
-By convention, names of MolFeat plugins are lowercase and prefixed by `molfeat-` (e.g `molfeat-padelpy`)
+By convention, names of MolFeat plugins are lowercase and prefixed by `molfeat-` (e.g `molfeat-myplugin`)

 - __entry_point_prefix__ (required):
 The prefix of all entry points provided by the plugin.
 By convention, a plugin `molfeat-xxx` should use `entry_point_prefix: xxx`.
-For example: `molfeat-padelpy` uses the entry point prefix `padelpy` and provides numerous entry points, all of which start with `padelpy.`.
+For example: `molfeat-myplugin` uses the entry point prefix `myplugin` and provides numerous entry points, all of which start with `myplugin.`.

-- __available_model_infos__ (required):
-A path to a json file specifying the information (model card) of all models that are offered in your plugin.
-For more information about a model card.
-Please refer to the [create-plugin](./create-plugin.md) section.

 - __home_url__ (required):
 The link to the homepage of the plugin, for example its github repository.